Content Repurposing

 If you publish one podcast episode per week and extract 4-5 carousels from each, you have 4-5 carousels per week without ever creating Instagram-native content.
 Add in occasional original carousels and repurposed content from other sources, and you are publishing 5-7 carousels per week — the frequency range that the Instagram algorithm rewards most aggressively.

 Tools like AttentionClaw collapse the production step from 30 minutes to 10 minutes by generating visual carousels from your written content automatically.
-When you combine AI-assisted transcription with AI-assisted carousel production, the total repurposing time per episode drops from 90 minutes to under 40.
+When you combine AI-assisted transcription with AI-assisted carousel production, the total repurposing time per episode drops significantly.
 That is the difference between a pipeline you run occasionally and one you run every single week.

 Callout